DanSaada/Arkanoid-Game/README.md

 * Usage of several generic collections and data structures such as linked lists and arraylists.
 * Working with GUI.

+<h1>Design Patterns</h1>
+<h2>Builder Design Pattern</h2>

+The Builder design pattern played a pivotal role in this project, facilitating the creation of diverse game objects through a systematic, step-by-step approach.
+This approach not only enhances flexibility but also simplifies usability by assigning each builder class the task of constructing a particular object.
+Within our project, builders were harnessed to craft a variety of elements, including balls, blocks, and paddles, fostering a clear and structured development process.
+Embracing this methodology translates into code that is not only more readable but also easier to maintain.
+Additionally, it streamlines the process of adjusting the properties of each object during its construction, ensuring adaptability and efficiency throughout the development cycle.

 <h1>Instructions </h1>

 * Use the 'Left' and 'Right' arrows to control the paddle.